micropython/micropython/docs/library/ubluetooth.rst

     interval and window are 1.28 seconds and 11.25 milliseconds respectively (background scanning).

+    Use *active* set to ``True`` to initiate an active scan instead of a passive one (the default).
+Each discovered device will be automatically scanned and any active scan response will be raised as an event as below.

     For each scan result the ``_IRQ_SCAN_RESULT`` event will be raised, with event data ``(addr_type, addr, adv_type, rssi, adv_data)``.  ``adv_type`` values correspond to the Bluetooth Specification: